John Henderson (darts player): 2012–2020

 Following Gary Anderson's withdrawal from the 2019 Premier League, Henderson was selected as one of nine 'contenders' to replace him.
 A great boost for his Red Army following of his fellow Aberdeen FC fans.
 He played a one-off match against No. 1 PDC-ranked Michael van Gerwen on night five in Aberdeen.
 The match resulted in a draw.

 Henderson returned to the Premier League in 2020 under the new tag of 'Challenger', once again in Aberdeen.
 However, he was beaten by Nathan Aspinall.

 2021

 Henderson, alongside Peter Wright, won the 2021 PDC World Cup of Darts playing on behalf of Scotland.

-It is his first PDC Major Tournament win.
+It was his first PDC Major Tournament win.

+2022

+Henderson failed to qualify for 2022 PDC World Darts Championship, missing this event for the first time since 2013.
+He continued to struggle on Pro Tour, but was again nominated for 2022 PDC World Cup of Darts, where he was defending the title alongside Peter Wright.
+Together they made it to the Quarterfinals, where they lost against England.
+At the end of the season he dropped out of top 64 of PDC Order of Merit, failing to qualify for the World Championship second time in the row and lost his Tour Card after the season 2022.

+2023

+He was not able to retain his Tour card in UK Q-School and played on PDC Challenge Tour.
+He secured two titles during the year and was battling for the second place in PDC Challenge Tour Order of Merit.
+After losing in an early round of the last PDC Challenge Tour event, Henderson had to hope that Andy Boulton, Cam Crabtree and Owen Bates would not make the final.
+Boulton and Crabtree dropped out at the last sixteen.
+Despite facing multiple match darts against Michael Warburton, Bates made it to the final and clinched the second place, therefore Henderson did not get his Tour card via PDC Challenge Tour for just £175, placing 3rd overall in the rankings.

+2024

+Unable to win his Tour card back in UK Q-School, Henderson continued playing PDC Challenge Tour in 2024.
+He also accepted the invitation for 2024 World Seniors Darts Championship.
+He has become the World Seniors Darts champion at the first time of asking, competing in the event for the first time, defeated Colin McGarry 5-0 in the final.

 Personal life

 Henderson is married to Veronica Hughes and has no children.